craftercms/docs/source/developers/draft.rst

 renderRepeatGroup
 """""""""""""""""

-Used to render *Repeat group* controls.
+Used to render *Repeat Group* controls.
 Internally, it prints out the tag for the field (repeat group) and the tags for each of the items.

 The way repeat group collections are modelled on the ICE engine are in the following hierarchy: